hashicorp/terraform/website/docs/language/syntax/index.html.md

 layout: "language"
 page_title: "Syntax Overview - Configuration Language"
 description: |-
-  An introduction to Terraform Configuration Language syntax for both the native and JSON variants as well as formatting conventions.
+  An introduction to Terraform language syntax for both the native and JSON variants as well as formatting conventions.
 ---

 # Syntax